Cavity wall insulation costs and savings

-More than a third of all heat lost from an uninsulated home escapes through the walls, so it shouldn't be a surprise to learn that installing cavity wall insulation is often one of the most cost-effective measures you can undertake to save energy in your home.
+More than a third of all heat lost from an uninsulated home escapes through the walls.
+So it shouldn’t be a surprise that installing cavity-wall insulation is often one of the most cost-effective measures you can take to save energy in your home.

 As you'll see in the table below, you could save up to £275 a year by insulating cavity walls.